What is Flow in Salesforce

 The Elements Tab shows interaction, custom logic, and information elements accessible for Flow.
 Every element is an activity the Flow can execute.
 New elements can be made from the Elements Tab.
 These are some of the elements you can perform:

-Interaction Elements
+Interaction elements

 The screen is used to show data or gather information from the client.
 This element is accessible only in a Screen Flow.